husobee/husobee.github.io/_posts/2016-11-30-troubleshooting-http-docker-tcpdump.markdown

 title: "Troubleshooting HTTP with tcpdump in Docker"
 date: 2016-11-30 08:00:00
 categories: http tcpdump docker
+description: "Setting up tcpdump and Wireshark to capture and troubleshoot the HTTP traffic flowing between Docker containers."
 ---

 Today I decided to focus on something I take for granted, that possibly many